 - Damaged sidewalks, ditches, potholes and pavements patches

-This is a non-exhaustive list of most common slip and fall accident causes.
-Consult our slip and fall accident attorney to know if your particular circumstances amount to a slip-and-fall claim.
+This is a non-exhaustive list of the most common slip and fall accident causes.
+Consult our slip and fall accident attorney in Los Angeles to know if your particular circumstances amount to a slip-and-fall claim.